State Dept Says Modified Keystone Would Have Negligible Impact? (updated)

 Even the premise of the pipeline “lowering gas prices” is absurd on its face.
 WHY would any company lobby so hard and spend tens of millions to push a project that would REDUCE their profits?

 Reading the latest report on the revised pipeline proposal, right from the beginning I find myself gravely concerned that what is to be pumped through this pipeline being referred to as “oil” as it is not.
-It is in fact an oily sludge called “bitumin” that must be extracted from the sand and converted into oil.
-Thick bitumin sludge does not flow like oil, so it must be mixed with water… and LOTS of it (a minimum ratio of 3:1) to liquify it to the point it can be “pumped” like oil.
+It is in fact an oily sludge called “bitumen” that must be extracted from the sand and converted into oil.
+Thick bitumen sludge does not flow like oil, so it must be mixed with water… and LOTS of it (a minimum ratio of 3:1) to liquify it to the point it can be “pumped” like oil.
 That’s a horrendous waste of fresh water at a time when record heat means record drought.

 Upon arrival at its destination, much of the water must then be extracted before the refining process may begin.
 The waste water… now a muddy chemical sludge, is dumped into giant “tailing ponds” of toxic waste that seep into the ground water, poison the soil for centuries, and kill off local wildlife.